ezakhar/help/en/basics/use-training-plan.md

 * [How to start using plan](#assign)
 * [How to cancel the plan's assignment and delete activities from the calendar](#deleteassignment)

-# Training plan in Staminity - it is convenient{#plan}
+# Training plan in Staminity - it is convenient {#plan}

 Staminity is a professional platform designed for supporting training process.
 That's why unlike a plan presented on a paper, in a spreadsheet or in a file, it is much more convenient for athletes to train according to the plan in Staminity:

 * **Training calendar is always at your disposal** and you can access it both via PC and via iOS and Android mobile apps.
 If needed, Staminity calendar can be integrated with Google calendar, Outlook, and other calendar apps;

 * Completed activities are **automatically downloaded and compared with a plan**;